Tommymuia/End-phase-2-project/README.md

 - **Authentication:**
   - **Sign Up:** Create a new account.
   - **Login:** Authenticate existing users.
-- **Responsive Design:** Optimized for mobile, tablet and desktop scree.
+- **Responsive Design:** Optimized for mobile, tablet and desktop screens.
--